flaxandteal/dp-compose/cantabular-import/README.md

-To use the `start-import` helpers scripts or analysis tools you will need to set an environment variable called `FLORENCE_PASSWORD` to your local florence login password for `florence@magicroundabout.gov.uk`.
+To use the `start-import` helpers scripts or analysis tools you will need to set an environment variable called `FLORENCE_PASSWORD` to your local florence login password for `florence@magicroundabout.ons.gov.uk`.
 Alternatively you can directly edit `helpers/florence-token` to hard code your username and password.